openmetalio/openmetal-docs/docs/openmetal-central/purchasing-an-openmetal-private-cloud.md

 > **NOTE!** This needs to be done before your trial cloud expires.
 Once a trial
 > expires, the cloud cannot be recovered.

-1. Sign in to your [OpenMetal Central Account](https://central.openmetal.io/auth/sign-in)
+1. Sign in to your [OpenMetal Central Account](https://central.openmetal.io/auth/sign-in).

 1. After logging into OpenMetal Central hover over the icon on the top right.

     ![OpenMetal Central Profile From Home](images/purchase1.png)

-1. On the Dropdown click _Personal Profile_
+1. On the drop-down click _Personal Profile_.

     ![OpenMetal Central Profile From Dropdown](images/purchase2.png)

-1. On the left menu click _Payment Methods_
+1. On the left menu click _Payment Methods_.

     ![OpenMetal Central Payment Methods From Personal Profile](images/purchase8.png)